(n., variant: eucaryotic cells)

 Apart from the nucleus, other sub-cellular components present in eukaryotic cells are as follows: (click each link for detailed description, specific function, and other essential facts)

 Both mitochondria and chloroplasts are semi-autonomous organelles.
 They contain DNA called mitochondrial DNA (mtDNA) and chloroplast DNA (cpDNA), respectively.
 They carry the code for certain proteins required for their metabolic activities.
 All eukaryotic cells possess mitochondria however not all of them have chloroplasts.
 Only photosynthetic organisms, such as plants and algae, have chloroplasts.
 They obtain energy from the sun to manufacture their own food.
 See the eukaryotic cell diagram (B) for plant cell features.
 Also, they have a cell wall next to their plasma membrane.
 Plant and algal cells require it for cell rigidity and protection.
 Animal cells, in contrast, lack cell walls.
-Only the plasma membrane confers protection to the cell and its contents from potential stressors outside.
+Only the plasma membrane confers protection to the cell and its contents from the potential stressors outside.
 Nevertheless, the animal cells are more flexible than plant cells simply because they lack the cell wall that makes the cell rigid.

 Figure: Eukaryotic cell diagram of a typical animal cell (A) and a plant cell (B) with labeled parts.
 Cytoplasmic structures that are bound by a double layer of biological membranes such as nucleus, endoplasmic reticulum, Golgi apparatus, mitochondria, and plastids are found only in eukaryotic cells.